 Yes, I'm talking about the teeny-tiny handbags and even tinier strappy sandals that defined the decade's aesthetic.
 I won't lie, though.
-I'm thankful that not everything we wore in the 2000s is making it in 2019 because, well, styles like ultra-low-rise jeans are best left in the past (in my opinion).
-But if you're as ready as we are to embrace the best of noughties fashion once again, see all the 2000s fashion trends that we're predicting everyone will be wearing this summer.
+I'm thankful that not everything we wore in the 2000s is making it into the 2010s because, well, styles like ultra-low-rise jeans are best left in the past (in my opinion).
+But if you're as ready as we are to embrace the best of noughties fashion once again, see all the 2000s fashion trends that we're predicting everyone will be wearing this year.

 WHO: Paris Hilton, 2005